spacetx/starfish/docs/source/user_guide/index.rst

 Welcome to the user guide for building an image processing pipeline using starfish!
 This tutorial will cover all the steps necessary for going from raw images to a single cell gene expression matrix.
-If you are wondering what is starfish, check out :ref:`The Introduction
-<introduction>`.
-If you only have a few minutes to try out starfish, check out a pre-built
+If you only have a few minutes to try out starfish, check out the :ref:`Quick Start<quick start>` to see a demonstration of how starfish works.
-pipeline by following the :ref:`Quick Start<quick start>`.
 If you are ready to learn how to build your own image processing pipeline using starfish then read on!

-The :ref:`data model<data_model>`

 This part of the tutorial goes into more detail about why each of the stages in the example are needed, and provides some alternative approaches that can be used to build similar pipelines.